dmitriyteteruk/iotc-hol/preparation.md

 ![](media/check-python-version.png)

 ### Install IOTC libriary (iot central python client)
-In Command Promt type  `pip install iotc` and push Enter
+In Command Promt type  `pip install iotc` and push Enter.
+You should see downloading progress bars and finall message should like this `Successfully installed httplib2-0.14.0, iotc-0.3.5 paho-mqtt-1.5.0`.
+Please note, that versions may very.

 ![](media/install-iotc.png)